Human-Robot Interaction — An Introduction

 Selma Šabanović

-Selma Šabanović is an Associate Professor of Informatics and Cognitive Science at Indiana University, Bloomington, where she directs the R-House Human-Robot Interaction Lab.
-She studies the design, use, and consequences of socially interactive and assistive robots in and for various social contexts, including healthcare institutions, user homes, and schools.
-She also investigates how cultural assumptions are embedded in and affect perceptions of robots for everyday use.
-She received her PhD in Science and Technology Studies from Rensselaer Polytechnic Institute in 2007, for the cross-cultural study of social robot design in Japan and the US.
+Selma Šabanović is a professor of informatics and cognitive science at Indiana University, Bloomington, where she founded and directs the R-House Human-Robot Interaction Lab.
+Her research combines studies of the design, use, and consequences of socially interactive and assistive robots in different social and cultural contexts, including healthcare institutions, user homes, and various countries.
+She also engages in the critical study of the societal meaning and potential effects of developing and implementing robots in everyday contexts.
+She received her PhD in science and technology studies from Rensselaer Polytechnic Institute in 2007, with a dissertation on the cross-cultural study of social robotics in Japan and the United States.
+She served as the editor in chief of the journal ACM Transactions on Human-Robot Interaction from 2017 to 2023.